DaApppooo/AACpp/README.md

   system you can simply run `make clean && make deps`.

-To run the program without simply unziping a release, you'll need:
+To run the program without installing a release, you'll need:

 - raylib dynamic library (referenced higher up in this document)
 - an adapted release of nativefiledialog compiled for your system
 - python 3
 - python [pillow](https://pypi.org/project/pillow/)
+- to declare a TTS environment variable on linux or on windows, that contains a command which reads on the standard input the text to be said, and outputs as audio what was said.

 ## What feature of `obz` is supported ?

 Ideally, every feature of the `obz` file format + every custom feature Board Builder might offer.
 Feature requests will mostly help me know on which feature I should work in priority.
+Check out the [todo](https://github.com/users/DaApppooo/projects/1) to see how the project is going, and what you can contribute to if you want to.

 <a name="qna">